Antony76/DAKboardExtensions/README.md

 websites to display?

 ## Technicaly
-What about to build a user interface feeling like in Minority Report?
+What about to build a user interface feeling like in Minority Report?<br>
 The APDS-9960 sensor offers proximity detection and touchless gesture sensing.
-With this Gesture Sensor you will be able to control the dashboard with a simple swipe of your hand!
+With this gesture Sensor it will be possible to control the dashboard with a simple swipe of the hand!

 ## Setup a free DAKboard based on Raspberry pi